-To make an anonymous report about a crime or possible crime and/or University policy violation, reporting parties can use the anonymous reporting/tip form available on the campus safety website at https://campussafetyforms.colgate.edu/tips/.
+To make an anonymous report about a crime or possible crime and/or University policy violation, reporting parties can use the anonymous reporting/tip form available on the campus safety website at campus safety: report/tip form.
 The contents of this form are emailed directly to the Campus Safety Department and the sender appears as "Campus Safety Web Page."
-Anonymity is ensured if a person chooses not to provide a name or other other information.
+Anonymity is ensured if a person chooses not to provide a name or other information.
 Once the form is completed, click the "Submit" button at the bottom of the page.